- Kennedy Theatre

 - News + Events

-Tickets are on sale now for fall semester productions at ShowTix4U.com.
+Tickets are available for all productions this season at ShowTix4U.com.

-Late Night Theatre Company is a student-run organization hosted by UHM’s Department of Theatre + Dance.
-Their mission is to present experimental and quirky work not often seen in Honolulu.
+Late Night Theatre Co., a student-run organization hosted by UHM’s Department of Theatre + Dance, strives to create relevant and innovative performance art-marking by, for, and about UHM students that dismantles oppression, fosters skills in a pre-professional environment, and empowers our local, national, and global communities.
 Budgets and technical elements are kept minimal in order to focus on students’ acting and directing skills.
 Shows are presented at a student-friendly late-night hour.

-Kennedy Theatre continues to keep the best interests of our students, patrons, colleagues, and the greater community in the forefront of our plans as we navigate the changing tides of the coronavirus pandemic.
-We are simultaneously planning for the best-case scenario while also preparing contingency plans in the event of extended social distancing recommendations.
+After digitally streaming fully-realized performances (sets, lights, costumes, audio design) from the stages of Kennedy Theatre to our patrons for the Mainstage Season and Primetime Series shows during the Fall 2021 semester, we plan to invite limited-capacity live audiences back into the theatre for the Spring 2022 shows.
+Kennedy Theatre continues to keep the best interests of our students, patrons, colleagues, and the greater community in the forefront as we navigate the changing tides of the coronavirus pandemic.
 Our production season is driven by our mission to create opportunities for artistic growth by providing professional-quality production experiences and opportunities for our students.
-We will continue to do everything possible to be ready to provide these services when prudent and after group gathering restrictions have been lifted.

 Kennedy Theatre program and schedule are subject to change.